PDS-Lab/Rcmp/README.md

     ```shell
     sudo numactl -N 0 /home/user/Rcmp/build/test/rw --client_ip=192.168.200.51 --client_port=14800 --rack_id=0 --cxl_devdax_path=/dev/shm/cxlsim0 --cxl_memory_size=2357198848 --iteration=10000000 --payload_size=64 --addr_range=17179869184 --thread=32 --thread_all=1 --no_node=1 --node_id=0 --redis_server_ip=192.168.201.52:6379
     ```

+# Application

+After starting the necessary memory pool cluster environment (start MNs with DNs), use the Rcmp dynamic library to create the memory pool application.
+The following gives the implementation of the application that already exists in the project.

+* Distributed hash table

+    The distributed hash table uses the Rcmp interface to implement a linearly probed two-tier hash table.
+For simplicity, the hash table is fixed-sized.
+We will implement dynamic scaling added later (similar to CCEH).

+    Location: `test/dht.hpp`.

+* rchfs

+    rchfs uses the FUSE API to implement a simple high-capacity in-memory file system.
+File metadata is stored on the client, file data blocks are allocated using Rcmp's AllocPage, and write/read system calls are redirected to Rcmp's Write/Read API.
+Later, we will add file metadata sharing in memory pool.

+    Location: `fs/rchfs.cc`.

 # Reference